MicrosoftDocs/windows-dev-docs/hub/apps/design/style/xaml-theme-resources.md

 In addition to the system high-contrast theme colors, the system accent color is provided as a special color resource using the key `SystemAccentColor`.
 At runtime, this resource gets the color that the user has specified as the accent color in the Windows personalization settings.

 > [!NOTE]
-> While it’s possible to override the system color resources, it’s a best practice to respect the user’s color choices, especially for high-contrast settings.
+> While it's possible to override the system color resources, it's a best practice to respect the user's color choices, especially for high-contrast settings.

 ### Theme-dependent brushes

 The color resources shown in the preceding sections are used to set the [Color](/uwp/api/Windows.UI.Xaml.Media.SolidColorBrush.Color) property of [SolidColorBrush](/uwp/api/Windows.UI.Xaml.Media.SolidColorBrush) resources in the system theme resource dictionaries.
 You use the brush resources to apply the color to XAML elements.

-Let’s look at how the color value for this brush is determined at run-time.
+Let's look at how the color value for this brush is determined at run-time.
 In the "Light" and "Dark" resource dictionaries, this brush is defined like this:

 `<SolidColorBrush x:Key="TextFillColorPrimaryBrush" Color="{StaticResource TextFillColorPrimary}"/>`